EGI-Federation/check-in-validator-plugin/README.md

 ## Installation

-This plugin can be installed by downloading the rpm packages from the releases or by using the source code.
+This plugin can be installed by downloading the RPM packages from the releases or by using the source code.
 The source code should be used only for development.